1-AnkitRawat/First/README.txt

-this is the assignement of git
+this is the assignment of git and git hub.